orbitalquark/textadept/doc/09_Themes.md

 ### Language

-Textadept also allows you to customize themes per-language through the `events.LANGUAGE_MODULE_LOADED` event.
+Textadept also allows you to customize themes per-language through the `events.LEXER_LOADED` event.
 For example, changing the color of functions in Java from orange to black in the "light" theme looks like this:

-    events.connect(events.LANGUAGE_MODULE_LOADED, function(lang)
+    events.connect(events.LEXER_LOADED, function(lang)
       if lang == 'java' then
         buffer.property['style.function'] = 'fore:%(color.light_black)'
       end